Bayt-al-Hikmah/React/Workshop3/Workshop3.md

   return <button className={theme}>Click me</button>;
 }
 ```
 Here, the `Button` component instantly receives the value `"dark"` from the Provider.
-No props, no chains, no drilling.
-### Why Use Context?
-Context shines in situations where multiple components need access to the same information, such as:
-- Authentication state (logged-in user)
-- UI themes (dark/light mode)
-- Language preferences (English, French, etc.)
-- App-wide settings (currency, layout mode)
-- Data from global stores or APIs

-Instead of sending these values through multiple layers of components, Context centralizes them and makes them accessible anywhere in your application.

 ### A More Complete Example
 Below is a small, fully functional demonstration of Context in action.
 Here, we share a theme value and toggle it using nested components.
 ```jsx